-What Is Document Management, Anyway?
+What Is An Electronic Document Management System, Anyway?

 Back to the drawing board.
 Start at the very beginning.